Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

      ![](images/module_01/lab_03_idct/hwEmuLinkSummary.PNG)

      In the left panel, it first lists details of link summary, then compiles a summary for each kernel.
-You will first have a look at details from the link summary.
+First have a look at details from the link summary.
 In the left panel, click **System Diagram** to display the system diagram as shown below:

     ![](images/module_01/lab_03_idct/hwEmuLinkSummarySysDia.PNG)